Excerpts and Commentary

 Recognition and Measurement of An Impairment Loss (Goodwill)

-The FIRST STEP of the goodwill impairment test compares the fair value of a
+impairment test compares the fair value of a

 reporting unit with its carrying amount, including goodwill.
-If the fair value
+If the

-of the reporting unit exceeds its carrying amount, goodwill of the reporting
+of the reporting unit exceeds its carrying amount, goodwill of the

-is considered not impaired, and the second step of the test is unnecessary.
+unit is considered not impaired, and the second step of the test is unnecessary.

 Definition of Reporting Unit: from paragraph 30 of SFAS 142: